Igbo people in Jamaica

 Igbo people in Jamaica were trafficked by Europeans onto the island between the 18th and 19th centuries as enslaved labour on plantations.
 Igbo people constituted a large portion of the African population enslaved people in Jamaica.
-Jamaica received the largest number of enslaved people from the biafra region than anywhere else in the diaspora during the slave trade.
+Jamaica received the largest number of enslaved people from the Bight of Biafra region than anywhere else in the diaspora during the slave trade.
 Some slave censuses detailed the large number of enslaved Igbo people on various plantations throughout the island on different dates throughout the 18th century.
 Their presence was a large part in forming Jamaican culture, Igbo cultural influence remains in language, dance, music, folklore, cuisine, religion and mannerisms.
 In Jamaica the Igbo were often referred to as Eboe or Ibo.
 There are a substantial number of Igbo language loanwords in Jamaican Patois.
 Igbo people mostly populated the northwestern section of the island.

 History

 Originating primarily from what was known as the Bight of Biafra on the West African coast, Igbo people were trafficked in relatively high numbers to Jamaica as a result of the Transatlantic Slave Trade, beginning around 1750.
 The primary ports from which the majority of these enslaved people were taken from were Bonny and Calabar, two port towns that are now in south-eastern Nigeria.
 The slave ships arriving from Bristol and Liverpool trafficked enslaved people to the British colonies including Jamaica.
 The bulk of enslaved Igbo people arrived relatively late, between 1790 and 1807, when the British passed the Abolition of the Slave Trade Act which outlawed the slave trade in the British Empire.

 Igbo people were spread on plantations on the island's northwestern side, specifically the areas around Montego Bay and St. Ann's Bay, and consequently, their influence was concentrated there.
 The region also witnessed a number of revolts that were attributed to people of Igbo origin.
 Slave owner Matthew Lewis spent time in Jamaica between 1815 and 1817 and studied the way enslaved people he claimed ownership of organised themselves by ethnicity and he noted, for example, that at one time when he "went down to the negro-houses to hear the whole body of Eboes lodge a complaint against one of the book-keepers".

 Olaudah Equiano, a prominent member of the movement for the abolition of the slave trade, was an African-born Igbo formerly enslaved person.
 On one of his journeys to the Americas as a free man, as documented in his 1789 journal, Equiano was hired by Dr. Charles Irving to recruit enslaved people for his 1776 Mosquito Shore scheme in Jamaica, for which Equiano hired enslaved Igbo, whom he called "My own countrymen".
 Equiano was especially useful to Irving for his knowledge of the Igbo language, using Equiano as a tool to maintain social order among his enslaved Igbo in Jamaica.